Speed Calculus Preview Program Overview

-First-year engineering students are required to take an online diagnostic test, the Speed Algebra Readiness Exam (ARE), to determine their readiness for their first engineering calculus course, Introductory Calculus (ENGR 190) or Engineering Analysis I (ENGR 101).
-Information regarding this test is provided in pre-orientation materials, and the ARE should be taken before summer orientation.
+First-year engineering students are required to take an online diagnostic test, the Speed Algebra Proficiency Assessment (APA), to determine their readiness for their first engineering calculus course, Introductory Calculus (ENGR 190) or Engineering Analysis I (ENGR 101).
+Information regarding this test is provided in pre-orientation materials, and the APA should be taken before summer orientation.

 Students in the Calculus Preview Program must stay on schedule and complete all homework assignments and tests at an 80% mastery level.
 If a student procrastinates on assignments and is not self-motivated, that student may not be successful in this summer review program.